Did you know that the world’s first masonry dome was constructed by the Romans in the 2nd century?

+10. St Basil’s Cathedral

 The St Basil’s Cathedral is arguably one of the best-recognized churches in the world and contains some of the most famous domes in the world as well.
 This colorful church was built in the 16th century by Ivan the Terrible, the first Russian Tsar, and is located right on the iconic Red Square in Moscow.

 The domes are extremely colorful but were only painted this way later on.
 The original domes were covered with gold but their shape hasn’t changed since its construction.
-The design of the church consists of the main church with 8 smaller churches, each covered with their own dome, surrounding it.
+The design of the church consists of the main church with 8 smaller churches, each covered with its own dome, surrounding it.
 All 9 churches are interconnected with tunnels.